Search for anything...

 Features

 • Use the digital color touchscreen to see a list of radio services and choose the ones you want to listen to.
-It comes with Sentinel software that keeps the product up-to-date at all times.
+It comes with Sentinel software that keeps the product up to date at all times.
 With tons of other features, the HomePatrol-2 from Uniden is one of the most popular digital police scanners in the market.

 • DIGITAL CAPABLE Receives all unencrypted, non-proprietary radio systems including APCO-25 Phase I and Phase II digital, Motorola, EDACS, LTR, conventional analog and P25 digital channels.